Builders FirstSource, Inc. research snapshot

 BLDR AI Trading Strategy Framework

 The BLDR AI trading strategy below is a rules-based research framework, not personal advice.
-It combines housing-cycle data, company guidance, free cash flow, buyback discipline, and technical confirmation with explicit invalidation levels.
+It combines housing-cycle data, company guidance, free cash flow, buyback discipline, leverage, and technical confirmation with explicit invalidation levels.

 Trend-following setup